Understanding Sleep Apnea as a Disability

 Legal Definitions and Criteria for Disability

-In the legal context, a disability is defined as a physical or mental impairment.
+In the legal context, a disability is a physical or mental impairment.
 This impairment must substantially limit one or more major life activities.
-The definition also includes individuals who have a history of such an impairment, or who are perceived by others as having such an impairment.
+The definition also includes individuals who have a history of such an impairment or are perceived by others as having such an impairment.

-Sleep apnea can be considered a disability under this definition.
-It can substantially limit major life activities, such as breathing and sleeping.
-It can also lead to other health problems that may further limit these activities.
+Under this definition, sleep apnea can be considered a disability.
+It can substantially limit major life activities, such as breathing and sleeping, and can lead to other health problems that may further limit these activities.

 However, not all cases of sleep apnea will qualify as a disability.
 The severity of the condition and its impact on the individual's life are key factors.
 The individual must be unable to perform substantial gainful activity due to their impairment.

 The determination of disability is not based solely on medical evidence.
-Non-medical evidence, such as the individual's own statements and information from family, friends, and others, can also be considered.
+Non-medical evidence can also be considered, such as the individual's statements and information from family, friends, and others.

 The Americans with Disabilities Act (ADA) and Sleep Apnea

 The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities.
-This includes individuals with sleep apnea, if their condition substantially limits a major life activity.
+This includes individuals with sleep apnea if their condition substantially limits a significant life activity.

-Under the ADA, employers are required to provide reasonable accommodations for employees with disabilities.
-For individuals with sleep apnea, this could include modifications to work schedules or duties, or the provision of special equipment.
+Under the ADA, employers must provide reasonable accommodations for employees with disabilities.
+For individuals with sleep apnea, this could include modifications to work schedules or duties or the provision of special equipment.

 However, to be protected under the ADA, an individual must be able to perform the essential functions of their job, with or without reasonable accommodation.
-They must also not pose a direct threat to the health or safety of others in the workplace.
+They must also not directly threaten the health or safety of others in the workplace.

 Social Security Disability Benefits for Sleep Apnea

-The Social Security Administration (SSA) provides disability benefits for individuals who are unable to work due to a medical condition.
+The Social Security Administration (SSA) provides disability benefits for individuals unable to work due to a medical condition.
 Sleep apnea can qualify for these benefits, but the criteria are strict.

 To qualify, an individual must have a severe form of sleep apnea that meets the SSA's listing of impairments.
-The listing for sleep apnea includes specific criteria related to the frequency of apnea events and the presence of other health problems.
+The listing for sleep apnea includes specific criteria related to the frequency of apnea events and other health problems.

-The SSA also considers the individual's residual functional capacity (RFC).
-This is an assessment of the individual's ability to do physical and mental work activities on a sustained basis, despite their impairment.
+The SSA also considers the individual's residual functional capacity (RFC), which assesses their ability to sustainably engage in physical and mental work activities despite their impairment.

 The SSA's criteria for disability benefits due to sleep apnea include: